 Specific examples from work samples are used to demonstrate the whole class patterns.
-An example is, "Most students were successful on identifying theme (Writing Rubric: Identifying Themes) but far fewer were successful with supporting the theme with evidence (Writing Rubric: Identifying Theme).
+An example is, "Most students were successful in identifying theme (Essay Rubric: Thesis Statement criteria) but far fewer were successful supporting the theme with evidence (Essay Rubric: Supporting Evidence Criteria).
 Student A was able to identify the theme of isolation, although was only able to provide one textual reference to demonstrate theme within the novel.
 However, most students were like Student B, who could pull textual references to support the theme, but could not explain how the textual references truly supported their claim about theme.
-Therefore, I understand many of my students recognize textual evidence, but are not yet able to articulate to others the thought process of how they know their evidence supports their theme."
+Therefore, I understand many of my students recognize textual evidence but are not yet able to articulate to others the thought process of how they know their evidence supports their theme."

 The candidate uses specific evidence from work samples to demonstrate qualitative patterns of understanding.
-The analysis uses these qualitative patterns of to interpret the range of similar correct or incorrect responses from individuals or groups (e.g., quantitative patterns), and to determine elements of what students learned and what would be most productive to work on.
+The analysis uses these qualitative patterns to interpret the range of similar correct or incorrect responses from individuals or groups (e.g., quantitative patterns); and to determine elements of what students learned and what would be most productive to work on.
 The qualitative patterns may include struggles, partial understandings, and/or attempts at solutions.
-An example is, "Most students were successful in selecting an appropriate theme (23 out of 26) as illustrated by Students A and B, who both identified isolation as a theme in the novel.
+An example is "Most students were successful in selecting an appropriate theme (23 out of 26) as illustrated by Students A and B, who both identified isolation as a theme in the novel.
 Most students were like Student B, who could pull multiple textual references to support the theme, but could not explain how the textual references truly supported their claim about theme (15 out of 26).
-Student B successful identifies as evidence the quote, "I was, to a great degree taught with regard to my favorite studies.
-My father was not scientific, and I was left to struggle with a child's blindness, added to a student's thirst for knowledge."
-However, Student B, like the majority of students, simply states, "This is an example of isolation." without any additional justification or reasoning provided.
+Student B successful identifies as evidence the quote, 'I was, to a great degree taught with regard to my favorite studies.
+My father was not scientific. and I was left to struggle with a child's blindness, added to a student's thirst for knowledge.'
+However, Student B, like the majority of students, simply states, 'This is an example of isolation' without any additional justification or reasoning provided.
 This pattern suggests that most students understand what theme is and what evidence can serve as examples of theme, but that they lack the ability to form adequate justifications or explanations of their thinking.
-Like with Student B, many students seem to believe simply stating the evidence to support the theme is, by itself, a full justification.
-Many students confuse making a statement that evidence and theme are connected with fully explaining how specific words or phrases within the quote demonstrate how a character feels isolated from those around him.
+Like with Student B, many students seem to believe simply stating the evidence support the theme is, by itself, a full justification.
+They confuse making a statement that evidence and theme are connected as the same as explaining what words or phrases within the quote demonstrate the character feels isolated from those around him, which is the true justification or rationale.
 While 18 students were able to provide evidence of theme, only 8 were able to provide full explanations of the reasoning used to connect their evidence to the theme."